 If you’re more interested in studying human diseases than practicing medicine, a career in research might be a good option for you.
 Often, researchers conduct clinical trials and employ other investigative methods to learn about preventing and treating diseases.
 Medical Researchers work to study human health through clinical trials and researching.
 They analyze diseases in order to develop cures and treatment procedures in order to prevent the spread of illnesses.
-Most medical researchers work in offices or laboratories, and they typically need advanced schoolin graduate degree.
+Most medical researchers work in offices or laboratories, and they typically need an advanced degree.

 Average Medical Researcher Salary: $99,809 /year

 A combination of engineering and biology, the field of biomedical engineering involves designing and creating medical equipment, devices, computer systems and software that are used in health care settings.
-A biomedical engingeer uses biology to develop medicine and physical cures for illnesses and injuries in a broad sense.
-Their responsibilities can range from creating medicinal treatments, artificial limbs, pacemakers, and implatable medical devices depending on the specialty of the career.
+A biomedical engineer uses biology to develop medicine and physical cures for illnesses and injuries in a broad sense.
+Their responsibilities can range from creating medicinal treatments, artificial limbs, pacemakers, and implantable medical devices depending on the specialty of the career.